daimo-eth/pay/packages/connectkit/README.md

 ## Credits

 Daimo Pay SDK is a fork of [Connectkit](https://github.com/family/connectkit) developed by [Family](https://family.co).
-We're grateful to them for making Connectkit fast, beatiful and open-source.
+We're grateful to them for making Connectkit fast, beautiful and open-source.